-Typical MAP Intermittent check malfunction thresholds:
+Typical MAP Intermittent check malfunction thresholds: Voltage < 0.024 volts or voltage > 4.96 volts

 When EGR is delivered into the intake manifold, intake manifold vacuum is reduced and thus manifold absolute pressure (MAP) is increased.
 A MAP sensor and inferred MAP are used by this monitor to determine how much EGR is flowing.
 A MAP sensor located in the intake manifold measures the pressure when EGR is being delivered and when EGR is not being delivered.
 The pressure difference between EGR-on and EGR-off is calculated and averaged.
 If the vehicle also has a MAF sensor fitted, then the monitor also calculates and averages an inferred MAP value in the above calculation and resulting average.
 After a calibrated number of EGR-on and EGR-off cycles are taken, the measured and inferred MAP values are added together and compared to a minimum threshold to determine if a flow failure (P0400) in the EGR system has occurred.